-Manuscript Preparation & Publishing
+Manuscript Preparation and Publishing

-The Department Dissertation Designee confirms the successful oral defense by signing tracking form to the dissertation processing department.

-The student is assigned a dissertation writing expert (DWE), who enrolls the student in the Canvas classroom "Manuscript Preparation.

-The student reviews the Student Checklist provided in Canvas.
-The student then uploads the document to Canvas under "Initial Review.

-The DWE and student work on the dissertation until the DWE deems the work to be complete.

-At the DWE's request, the student uploads the final pdf version of the dissertation to their ProQuest submission profile.
-The DWE checks and approves the final version and confirms its readiness for submission with the dissertation processing department.
-Student gathers signatures for signature page and uploads it to Canvas.

-The copy editor sends completed dissertation tracking form to student, departmental dissertation designee, registrar, and chair, signaling student's completion of dissertation processing.
+- The Department Dissertation Designee confirms the successful oral defense by signing tracking form to the dissertation processing department. - Manuscript Preparation emails a welcome letter to the student informing them to create a profile on ProQuest and upload the manuscript for review. - Dissertation Processing assigns students a copy editor, who contacts the student to begin the manuscript preparation process. - The copy editor and student work on the dissertation until the copy editor deems the work to be complete. - At the copy editor's request, the student uploads the final pdf version of the dissertation to their ProQuest submission profile.
+The copy editor checks and approves the final version and confirms its readiness for submission with the dissertation processing department.
+Student gathers signatures for signature page and submit it to dissertationprocessing@thechicagoschool.edu. - The copy editor sends completed dissertation tracking form to student, departmental dissertation designee, registrar, and chair, signaling student's completion of dissertation processing.
 The copy editor submits dissertation to ProQuest for binding and publishing.